 Congratulations to the recent graduates of the first lifestyle change program class at Rose Hill Church of Port Allen Youth Village Restoration Center, who collectively lost 86 pounds in one year!

 Through the CDC-recognized National Diabetes Prevention Program (National DPP), this year-long lifestyle change program teaches participants about healthy behaviors and how to make behavior changes that can help them in either avoiding or delaying the onset of type 2 diabetes.

-The program was brought to Rose Hill Church of Port Allen by member Myra Lowe, who is also one of the deputy assistant secretaries at the Louisiana Department of Health’s Office of Public Health.
+The program was brought to Rose Hill Church of Port Allen by member Myra Lowe.
 Having learned about the National DPP from Well-Ahead Louisiana and being a type 1 diabetic for more than 20 years, she understood the struggle to maintain healthy eating and lifestyle habits.

 Myra was so passionate about bringing the program to her community that she got permission from her Pastor James Morrise and First Lady Treniece to offer it at her church.
 She and fellow church member Etha LaCour took the lifestyle coach training, and they worked together to organize and lead the classes at Rose Hill.

 “It has been great to partner with someone like Etha who is equally as passionate about being healthy and helping others to live a healthy lifestyle”, Myra said.

 The class began meeting in person on Mar.
 4, 2020 but soon moved to virtual classes due to the pandemic.
 Phone sessions were also conducted for those participants who were not equipped to meet online.
 Although meeting virtually, the six class participants enjoyed sharing with each other week-to-week.